spree-contrib/spree_sitemap/README.md

 `echo "public/sitemap*" >> .gitignore`

-5) setup a daily job to regenrate your sitemap via the `rake sitemap:refresh` task.
+5) setup a daily cron job to regenrate your sitemap via the `rake sitemap:refresh` task.
 If you use the Whenever gem, add this to your `config/schedule.rb`

 ```
 every 1.day, :at => '5:00 am' do